doduykhang/todo-assignment/README.md

 - is done

 ## Requirements
-The basic search engine should be capable of the following three operations.
+The basic todo app should be capable these following operations.

 1. The app should be able to display the list to todo
 2. The app should be able to create a new todo